Kalaat Sraghna

-Kalaat Sraghna (قلعة السراغنة, also Kelaat Sraghna, El Kelaa des Sraghna, or El Kelaa des Srarhna) is a small city in central Morocco.
+Kalaat Sraghna (قلعة السراغنة, also Kelaat Sraghna, El Kelaa des Sraghna, or El Kelaa des Srarhna) is a city in central Morocco.
 The economy of the town is mostly based on agriculture, the growing of olive trees being predominant.

 History

 According to some historical references, the Alaouite Sultan Moulay Ismail established the city in the 17th century.
 The Sultan had aimed to found citadels and Quasbas to control the movements of mountainous tribes.
 Other references state that the existence of the city refers to the period of the Almoravids.
-According to other sources, the city was known as the Arabs designations such as "Gaynou" Lagrare, and it was founded by the Almoravids as a project to monitor the road between Fes and Marrakesh, to populate the area and fight against Berghouata’s heresy.
+According to other sources, the city was known as the Arabs designations such as "Gaynou" Lagrare, and it was founded by the Almoravids as a project to monitor the road between Fes and Marrakesh, to populate the area and fight against Berghouata's heresy.
 Nevertheless, some manuscripts cite evidence that Saadian Dynasty founded the city in the late the sixteenth century and it was known as the designation "Kelaat Lagrare".